Bendasch/Consultant-Clicker/README.md

 # Consultant Clicker
 Consulting themed idle / incremental game inspired by [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
-The game can be played on [www.consultant-clicker.com](http://www.consultant-clicker.com/) (or as a fallback also [here](https://consultant-clicker.herokuapp.com/)).
+The game can be played [here](https://consultant-clicker.herokuapp.com/) (~~www.consultant-clicker.com~~ became too expensive).

 There may or may not be any updates in the future.